iandinwoodie/pdbs-study-3/data/README.md

 have provided `{dosage: "10mg", frequency: "1/2 tablet 2x per day"}` while the expected format for such a response was `{dosage: "5", frequency: "2"}`.
 Therefore, certain columns of the data were manually cleaned by researchers working on the study to ensure appropriate coding of responses.
+OpenRefine was used to aid the data cleaning process.